nhsd-a2si/a2si-capacity-infrastructure/README.md

 Note that it is expected that you will version the S3 object names somehow.
 Remember these object names because you will need them in the next step.

+## Identify the correct sub domain

+Your AWS account will need to have a Route 53 record for a domain into which the service endpoint FQDNs and the Load Balancer certificates will be created.
+This domain record *needs to exist before running these scripts*.

+This value is referred to as 'PUBLICDOMAIN' in the command which follows.

 ## Apply the Terraform

     $ terraform apply \
+      --var 'public_domain=PUBLICDOMAIN'
       --var 'capacity_service_api_username=dummyValue' \
       --var 'capacity_service_api_password=dummyValue' \
       --var 's3_app_versions_bucket=S3BUCKET' \